Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Career Planning & Placement Center

-The Career Planning & Placement Center at Wright College provides quality career related, educational, and holistic services to the students, alumni, and community residents of the City Colleges of Chicago.
+The Career Planning & Placement Center at Wright College provides quality career related, educational, and holistic services to the students and alumni of the City Colleges of Chicago.

 The Continuing Education (CE) Department offers non-credit courses for students seeking personal enrichment or new skills.